1931 Toronto municipal election

 Municipal elections were held in Toronto, Ontario, Canada, on January 1, 1931.
 William James Stewart was elected mayor after winning a close contest again former mayor Sam McBride.

 Toronto mayor

-Incumbent mayor Bert Wemp needed major abdominal surgery did could not run.
+Incumbent mayor Bert Wemp did not run as he required major abdominal surgery.
 Running to replace him was former mayor McBride, who had been defeated by Wemp in the 1930 campaign.
 He was opposed by Alderman Stewart, who won the vote by a slim margin.